gpuweb/WSL/Spec/source/index.rst

 - Break
 - Continue
 - Fallthrough
+- Discard
 - Nothing

 We use these "behaviours" to check the effect of statements on the control flow.
+"Nothing" simply means that the control-flow can reach the end of this statement normally (and flow into the next one).

 .. _typing_statements_label: